All authors should ask themselves the following question the second they plan on publishing a book:

 So, get started on building your email list today.

-Jon is the director of publishing for Ballast Books and its children’s book imprint Blue Balloon Books.
+By Jon Finkel Jon is the director of publishing for Ballast Books and its children’s book imprint, Blue Balloon Books.
 He’s navigated the publishing landscape as the author of Hoops Heist, 1996: A Biography, and Jocks in Chief.